-The USU Group's work in the field of health management is validated by the comparatively low sick rate of 3.0 % in Germany and 3.3 % worldwide.
-This is well below the average for all companies - which was 4.03 % among those covered by state health insurance according to the German Federal Ministry of Health.
-It is also good to know that there were again no industrial accidents, no work-related illness and no work-related deaths at USU in 2021.
+The USU Group's work in the field of health management is validated by the comparatively low sick rate of 3.7%.
+This is well below the average for all companies - which was 5.4% among those covered by state health insurance in Germany alone in the first half of 2022, according to the German Federal Ministry of Health.
+Data for 2022 as a whole were not yet available from the Ministry at the time that this report was finalized.
+It is also good to know that there were again no industrial accidents, no work-related illness and no work-related deaths at USU in 2022.